List of Star Trek: Discovery characters: Nhan

 Commander Nhan (portrayed by Rachael Ancheril) is an engineer and security officer.
 She initially serves on board the Enterprise but later transfers to the Discovery along with two of her crewmates.
 Nhan is later appointed chief of security aboard the Discovery.
 After arriving in the 32nd century, she begins working for Starfleet Security and leaves Discovery, although she occasionally returns to help her old friends in her new role.

 Jett Reno

 Jett Reno (portrayed by Tig Notaro) is the chief engineer of the USS Hiawatha.
 Notaro joined the series because of an existing relationship with Kurtzman, who had the part written for the actress.
 The character was originally named Denise Reno but Notaro was able to rename the character and changed it to Jett Reno.
 Reno possesses a sardonic, deadpan sense of humor, and is often at odds with Stamets.
 She frequently uses references to 20th-century engineering technology, such as fixing things with duct tape, using a battery-operated power drill, etc. It's revealed in the fifth season that she was once a smuggler and worked various odd jobs before joining Starfleet.

+On Discovery, Reno is revealed to be a widow whose wife was killed by Klingons during their war with the Federation.
+In Star Trek: Starfleet Academy, Reno has transferred to the Athena to pursue a romantic relationship with the Klingon-Jem'Hadar hybrid Lura Thok and she is now a Starfleet Academy instructor.